“Climate Change Adaptation and Resiliency Framework,” Development Strategy for Cartagena, Colombia and Condega, Nicaragua, 2012

 Related I2UD Projects

-“Second Urban Project,” Urban Development Study Proposals for Conakry, Republic of Guinea, 1990
+“Second Urban Project,” Urban Development Study Proposals for Conakry, Guinea, 1990

 Abstract

-In May 1990, the Unit for Housing and Urbanization presented the Republic of Guinea with an urban development study, the “Second Urban Project” for Conakry.
-The Unit’s proposal reflected Guinean need for an action program designed to better local neighborhood conditions in 1990.
-Suggested plans aimed to boost community participation and improve urban health through local planning guidelines.
+In May 1990, the Unit for Housing and Urbanization (the Unit) at Harvard University’s Graduate School of Design proposed an urban development study, “Strategies for Sustainable Improvements Through Community Participation,” as part of the “Second Urban Project” for Conakry, Guinea.
+The Unit’s proposal reflected the need in Guinea for an action program designed to better local neighborhood conditions in 1990.
+Suggested plans aimed to boost community participation and improve urban health through local planning guidelines, developing strategies for progressive improvements at the neighborhood level and providing analytical tools to support long-term development.

 [Excerpt: Report, February 1990, page 16]